 Focus on the general shapes of objects instead of working towards perfection.

 The final drawing is for concentrating on details.

-In my drawing tutorial, I start by showing you how to sketch the outline of the subject.
+In my drawing tutorial, I start by showing you how to sketch the subject’s outline.

-Then I show you how to add details to make the subject look realistic.
+Then I will show you how to add details to make the subject look realistic.

 Here are some drawing tutorials that you can try to enhance your sketching skills.

 - How To Draw A Pear

 - How To Draw An Apple

 For more sketching ideas visit, Over 100 Ideas Of What To Draw And Sketch

 Now that you have become more comfortable with your sketching skills let’s talk about how to make your drawings pop off the drawing surface.